jeffinnes/100-days-of-code/r1-log.md

 ### R1D15
 Got sidetracked from the CLI project.
 The prorate calculator was getting lonely on my projects page.
 Started porting a dog counter project I made to experiment with Electron a while back.
 As of writing this, I don't really understand the process to build Electron into an installer.
 I had used Electron-Forge, but then they did a major version change and I didn't understand how to use it...

+### R1D16
+Finished porting the dog counter project and updating the styling to be responsive.
+Something that has been frustrating is that mobile views were zooming in on input fields but I didn't want that.
+Today I learned that if the input field's font-size is smaller that 16px most phones will zoom in.
+Easy enough to fix.
+I also spent some time reading the Digital Ocean API docs and made a few test calls with Postman.